-Your committee will determine whether you satisfactorily demonstrated your breadth of knowledge in women's, gender, and sexuality studies (i.e. familiarity with interdisciplinary methods, feminist, queer, and/or trans theories, and the scholarly debates and conversations taking place in the fields most relevant to your research) and indicated your deepening knowledge of your proposed dissertation project.
+Your committee will determine whether you satisfactorily demonstrated your breadth of knowledge in women's, gender, and sexuality studies (i.e. familiarity with interdisciplinary methods and feminist, queer, and/or trans theories) and indicated your deepening knowledge of your proposed dissertation project.